sbrisard/pw85/docs/_sources/c_api.rst.txt

 .. c:function:: void pw85_spheroid(double a, double c, double n[PW85_DIM], double q[PW85_SYM])

-  Return the quadratic form associated to a spheroid.
+  Compute the quadratic form associated to a spheroid.

-  The spheroid is defined by its equatorial radius `a`, its polar radius `c` and the direction of its axis of revolution, `n`; `q` is modified in-place with the coefficients of the quadratic form.
+  The spheroid is defined by its equatorial radius `a`, its polar radius `c` and the direction of its axis of revolution, `n`; `q` is the representation of a symmetric matrix as a ``double[6]`` array, that is modified in-place with the coefficients of the quadratic form.

 .. c:function:: double pw85_contact_function(double r12[PW85_DIM], double q1[PW85_SYM], double q2[PW85_SYM], double *out)